How Far Is Okinawa From Mainland Japan

 Geographical and Historical Context

 The Ryukyu Kingdom was eventually annexed by Japan in the late 19th century, becoming Okinawa Prefecture.
 Even after annexation, the distance and distinct cultural heritage of Okinawa continued to set it apart from the rest of Japan.
 During World War II, Okinawa suffered immense devastation, serving as the site of one of the bloodiest battles of the Pacific theater.
-Post-war, Okinawa was under U.S. administration for nearly three decades before being returned to Japan in 1972.
+Post-war, Okinawa was under U.Plus, s. administration for nearly three decades before being returned to Japan in 1972.

 A Deeper Dive: The Significance of Distance